fessionalpro/wings-doc/src/2-faceless/2a-flywave.md

 Any data changes should have the `commit_id`, which records the event information (user, event, business info, etc.).
 The latest data remains in the `plain` table and the old data is inserted into the `trace` table via `trigger`.
-The trace table is also called the `$log` table, which is form the original naming convention (plain table + `$log` suffix), but then due to some tool defect, mistakenly treats `$` as a variable, allthough `$` is a mysql official legal character, flywave adjusted `$` to double underscore `__` suffix after version 210.
+The trace table is also called the `$log` table, which is form the original naming convention (plain table + `$log` suffix), but then due to some tool defect, mistakenly treats `$` as a variable, although `$` is a mysql official legal character, flywave adjusted `$` to double underscore `__` suffix after version 210.

 `journal` generates `trace` tables and `triggers` via `sys_schema_journal`.